-In my work, I rely heavily on neutral glazes to highlight the natural beauty and texture of unglazed clay.
-It's important for me to recognize the skeletal system to which glaze fuses.
-It's beautiful.
+In my work, I use neutral glazes to highlight the natural beauty and texture of unglazed clay.
+It's important for me to recognize the skeletal system to which glaze fuses— it's beautiful.
 Since clay comes in a variety of colors and textures, I tend to rely heavily on its natural beauty than with a created palette.
 This makes my work feel more honest to me.

 Ceramics is, and has always been, so integral to my story.
 I have so many vignettes, so many memories pertaining to clay, and working with it is wonderfully meditative-- something so necessary in the present technological age.

 Today, I live in Milwaukee, Wisconsin with my husky-dog, Birna.
 I am a firm supporter in the nonprofit Potters for Peace.